Table of Contents[Hide][Show]

 In early 2010, my regular dental check-up revealed that I had some soft spots and a lot of plaque on my teeth.
-I also had one “official” cavity, though it wasn’t bad, and while they suggested getting it filled soon, it wasn’t a huge rush.
+I also had one “official” cavity.
+The cavity wasn’t bad, and while they suggested getting it filled soon, it wasn’t a huge rush.
 They did warn me that I had the beginning stages of gingivitis in several places and had a lot of plaque.
-(It took them about 30-40 minutes to scrape and clean my teeth, which I thought was normal) They took x-rays, so I have picture evidence of my teeth at this time.
+(It took them about 30-40 minutes to scrape and clean my teeth, which I thought was normal).
+They took x-rays, so I have picture evidence of my teeth at this time.

-I did more research, read the book Cure Tooth Decay (aff) and read accounts of other people reversing dental damage, so I decided to give it a try.
+I did more research, read the book Cure Tooth Decay and read accounts of other people reversing dental damage, so I decided to give it a try.
 I took advice from all the research I had done and figured out a specific diet and supplement regimen that I was going to use to try to heal my teeth.

 It was fall of 2011 before I finally got around to making it back to the dentist (I know, I know… every six months…) and I didn’t mention a thing about the cavities and soft spots that needed to be fixed… and neither did the dentist!

 It also only took them about 5 minutes to clean and scrape my teeth.
 I thought she was still checking them and she was done!
 The hygienist told me that my teeth and gums looked great, and asked if I had started using fluoride or fluoride toothpaste (my chart made it very clear that I was anti-fluoride).
 I told her no but that I had been trying to make sure I was taking better care of my teeth lately (very true!).